5 Anthropology and the European Enlightenments

 In our discussion of key Renaissance thinkers from Bartolomé de las Casas in New Spain, to Joseph-François Lafitau in New France, we noted two things: the early ethnographers were predominantly members of religious orders (e.g., Franciscans, Domenicans, Jesuits) – and their worldview was based on Biblical narratives.
 If one flips through the table of contents of Enlightenment readers (e.g., Kramnick, 1995) one does not find padres or monks listed, and very few essays address religion other than as an object needing explanation.
 Enlightenment thinkers were also overwhelmingly humanist, a perspective well captured by the archaeologist Vere Gordon Childe in his classic work Man Makes Himself (Childe, 1936).
 Post-Enlightenment anthropology has likewise been a secular pursuit, in multiple ways.
 Most notably, anthropologists working in the Enlightenment tradition do not attribute material events to spiritual causes or moral deficiencies or behaviors that offend superordinary beings, and religion remains a phenomenon to be explained.

 But that puts the matter too simply.
-In fact, twentieth century anthropologists have often been very respectful and accepting of (non-western) religious traditions, and while some have been open atheists, others – such as the British social anthropologist Edward Evans-Prichard and his student Mary Douglas have been equally open believers.
+In fact, 20th century anthropologists have often been very respectful and accepting of (non-western) religious traditions, and while some have been open atheists, others – such as the British social anthropologist Edward Evans-Prichard and his student Mary Douglas have been equally open believers.

 6th Theme: Liberal Individualism